 Set in a very elite society of Russia, the novel revolves around Anna Karenina who visits her brother Stiva in Moscow to save his marriage.

 There, she falls in love with Count Vronksy but is denied divorce by her husband.
 Now it’s completely on Anna to deal with this complicated situation where her heart is bruised and broken.

 “He stepped down, trying not to look long at her as if she were the sun, yet he saw her, like the sun, even without looking.”

-This one is one of the most romantic of all the romances.
-Romeo and Juliet are torn apart in their family feud and undying love for one another.
+This is one of the most romantic stories of all time.
+Romeo and Juliet have torn apart in their family feud and undying love for one another.

 Even if their story ends in a tragedy, they live in the hearts of generations yet to come.